actualbudget/actual/docs/contributing/releasing.md

 2. Log in using your Actual Budget account (if you don't have one, ask a core contributor)
 3. Navigate to "Apps and Games" and select "Actual Budget"

-**Upload the packages:**
+**Upload the Packages:**

-1. Click "Start update" to create a draft release
+1. Click "Start update" to create a draft release.
-2. Under "Product Update", choose "Packages"
+2. Under "Product Update", choose "Packages".
-3. Delete all of the packages listed for the previous app version
+3. Delete all of the packages listed for the previous app version.
-4. Upload the new Appx Packages and save (artifacts available on the [Release PR](#release-prs))
+4. Upload the new Appx Packages and save (artifacts available on the [Release PR](#release-prs)).

-**Update the store listing:**
+**Update the Store Listing:**

-1. Under "Product update", select "Store listings"
+1. Under "Product update", select "Store listings".
-2. Choose "English" for the english listing
+2. Choose "English" for the english listing.
 3. Under "What's new in this version" briefly describe the "Notable improvements" of the release notes.

 **Submit to the Store**